Anchorage plans to boost enforcement of expanded mask order

 JUNEAU, Alaska (AP) — Alaska’s largest city, Anchorage, plans to boost enforcement of an expanded mask mandate and restrict indoor gathering sizes in a bid to curb coronavirus cases, officials said Friday.

-The updated mask mandate, which takes effect Monday, requires masks to be worn, with a few exceptions, in indoor public settings or communal areas and outdoors when distancing from non-household members is not possible.
+The changes take effect Monday, with masks to be worn, with a few exceptions, in indoor public settings or communal areas and outdoors when distancing from non-household members is not possible.

-The order applies to school-age children older than 5, those who exercise or work at gyms and athletes, players, coaches and officials who participate in organized sports.
-Athletes must keep a mask on for indoor sports, but one is not required while “exercising vigorously outdoors,” according to municipality’s directives.

 In some cases, such as for individuals with disabilities who cannot tolerate a mask, face shields will be allowed unless wearing one would be impossible, the order states.

+Masks are to be worn by school-age children older than 5, those who exercise or work at gyms, and athletes, players, coaches and officials who participate in organized sports, according to the municipality directives.
+Athletes must keep a mask on for indoor sports, but one is not required while “exercising vigorously outdoors,” the directives state.

-Acting Mayor Austin Quinn-Davidson said the revision, in part, aims to close loopholes in the order that has been in effect.
+Acting Mayor Austin Quinn-Davidson said she aimed, in part, to close loopholes in the mask order that has been in effect.
 She said she has heard from businesses concerns that if the mandates lack enforcement “people will not take them seriously.”

 Many people are taking them seriously, she said.